Skip to main content

 Anastasia Harris

 Anastasia (she/her) joins the Simon Lab as a Clinical Research Associate with over 5 years of research experience.
 Having obtained a Master of Public Health degree with a concentration in Maternal and Child health she is passionate about health equity and improving perinatal health outcomes for Black birthing people.
 Prior to joining the team, she worked at NorthShore University HealthSystem on a perinatal mood and depression study as well as the University of Chicago on the Monogenic Diabetes Registry.
-She is from St. Louis, MO and loves running, travelling and movie watching.
+She is from St. Louis, MO and loves running, traveling and movie watching.

 annayang@northwestern.edu